JuanJS117/MesoscopicModel/README.md

 - A "Edit environment variable" User Interface will appear.
 There, click "New" and paste Julia installation directory `C:\Users\JohnDoe\AppData\Local\Programs\Julia-<version>\bin`.
 - Click OK.

 Now you can directly run Julia from the terminal by typing `julia`.
 Additionally, you can run any Julia script by typing `julia script.jl`.
+Note that instructions may vary for older Windows versions (XP, 7, 8).
+Please check the [platform specific instructions link](https://julialang.org/downloads/platform/) for further details.

 * ### Linux

+Linux offers the easiest options to run Julia from the terminal.
+You can either create a symlink to Julia inside a folder on your system PATH, or add Julia's bin directory (full path) to your system PATH environment variable.
+The latter choice is preferred.
+To do it, you can edit `~/.bashrc` (or `~/.bash_profile`) file.
+Open it in your text editor of choice and add the following line:

+    export PATH="$PATH:/path/to/<Julia directory>/bin"

+Like this, you should be able to run Julia directly from the shell by typing `julia`.
+You can also run a Julia script from the terminal by typing `julia script.jl`.

+## 2.3 Required Julia packages

 Additionally, the model requires some Julia built-in packages to be preinstalled before running simulations.
 Once you have installed Julia in your computer, you can download and install any Julia package by opening the Julia Command-Line (type `julia` in your terminal) and entering the specific package environment Pkg prompt (type `]` in Julia Command-Line).
 Once you have accessed Pkg prompt, type: